upb-lea/meta_RL_PMSM/README.md

 <p align="center"> <img src="Supplementary/dessca_samples.png" width="600"> </p>

 This thesis' context was designed to be static.
 Therefore, a comprehensive input had to be selected.
 This was done by sampling the state/action space using [DESSCA](https://github.com/max-schenke/DESSCA).
 Executing the script [DESSCA_Sampling.py](Code/Data_Selection/DESSCA_Sampling.py) will result in samples which will be used to gather data for the commisioning buffers from the motors.
-These samples are saved in the [Save](Save/DESSCA_Samples/) folder.
+These samples are saved in the [DESSCA_Samples](Save/DESSCA_Samples/) folder.
 Additionally, [test episode initializations](Save/DESSCA_Samples/test_routine_samples.npy) are sampled and saved with the execution of the DESSCA_Sampling.py script.

-## Starting a training
+## Starting a Training

 The (meta-)training can be started using script [meta_train.py](Code/Routines/meta_train.py).
 You have to specify the rollout steps per motor drawn, the total number of rollout steps over all motors until training ends and the number of rollout steps after which a checkpoint is created.
 Using the same values as used in this work this would be

 ```
 meta_train.py 1000 5000000 100000
 ```
 Optionally, using the -tr and -te flags respectively, one can specify a path to the training and test motor parameter sets.
 Default paths are those of [training](MotorDB/Training.xlsx) and [test](MotorDB/Test.xlsx).
-The -s flag can be used to specify a save path for the training - default is the [Save](Save/) folder.
-If the -n flag is not specified, the training routine will create a new folder in the [Save](Save/) folder, depicting the datetime of the training start.
+The -s flag can be used to specify a save path for the training checkpoints - default is the [Trainings](Save/Trainings) folder.
+If the -n flag is not specified, the training routine will create a new folder in the [Trainings](Save/Trainings) folder, depicting the datetime of the training start.
 Alternatively, the -n flag can be used to define a different name.
 The -c flag can be used to set the amount of context variables used - default is 8.
 For example a training without a context network could be started using

 ```
 meta_train.py 1000 5000000 100000 -c 0 -n no_context
 ```
+The hyperparameters of the agent have to be changed directly in the script.
+The default values are the same as used for the models used in the paper.
+For the [MRL](Save/Trainings/MRL) and [RL_AM](Save/Trainings/RL_AM) agents used for the in depth analysis presented in the paper, the respective checkpoints are provided in the repository.
+We omitted publishing training rewards to not bloat this repository's size.